The PSA test is a blood test used primarily to screen for prostate cancer.

 But to judge the benefit of the test, it's important to know if early detection and early treatment will improve treatment outcomes and decrease the number of deaths from prostate cancer.

 A key issue is the typical course of prostate cancer.
 Prostate cancer usually progresses slowly over many years.
-Therefore, a man may have prostate cancer that never causes symptoms or becomes a medical problem during his lifetime.
+Therefore, it's possible to have prostate cancer that never causes symptoms or becomes a medical problem during your lifetime.

 Limitations of the test